Survey says: Women are skipping cancer screenings during pandemic, but they plan to get 'back on the books'

 ALEXANDRIA, Va., Sept.
-1, 2021 /PRNewswire/ -- The COVID-19 pandemic has increased hesitation among women to attend routine, potentially lifesaving cancer screenings, but a recent survey shows their intention to get "back on the books."
+1, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The COVID-19 pandemic has increased hesitation among women to attend routine, potentially lifesaving cancer screenings, but a recent survey shows their intention to get "back on the books."

 Prevent Cancer Foundation® released an August 2021 survey conducted with 2,003 women and people assigned female at birth between the ages of 21 and 60 years old located throughout the U.S. The survey shows mixed results for long-term cancer prevention.